-Students with disabilities who require the services of interpreters, readers or note-takers, or need other reasonable accommodations should request these services from Support Services since federal law prohibits the College from making pre-admission inquiries about disabilities.
-In order to accommodate each disabled student's needs and to provide the necessary support services, a request for accommodations and professional documentation of a disability(ies) must be provided throughSupport Services .
+Students with disabilities who require the services of interpreters, or readers or need other reasonable accommodations should request these services from Support Services, since federal law prohibits the College from making pre-admission inquiries about disabilities.
+In order to accommodate each disabled student's needs and to provide the necessary support services, a request for accommodations and professional documentation of a disability(ies) must be provided through Support Services.
 All forms are located online at abtech.edu/supportservices.
 Information provided by students is voluntary and appropriate confidentiality is maintained.
 Services are designed and developed on an individual basis, and students may elect to use any or all of the services appropriate to their needs at no charge.